rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 - Deserializing return values back into Rust types.
 - Setting up Deno's extensions

-rustyscript will also sandbox the code from the host machine by default, blocking access to the filesystem, as well as network and timer resources.
+Rustyscript will also sandbox the code from the host machine by default, blocking access to the filesystem, as well as network resources.

 -----
 &nbsp;